JuliaManifolds/Manifolds.jl/docs/src/manifolds/power.md

 which is a valid point i.e.

 ```@example 1
-is_manifold_point(M,p)
+is_manifold_point(M, p)
 ```

-An advantage of this representation is, that it is quite efficient.
+An advantage of this representation is that it is quite efficient, especially when a `HybridArray` (from the `HybridArrays.jl` package) is used to represent a point on the power manifold.
-A disadvantage might be both looking at the matrix and seeing the points.
+A disadvantage is not being able to easily identify parts of the multidimensional array that correspond to a single point on the base manifold.
 Another problem is, that accessing a single point is ` p[:,1]` which might be unintuitive.

 For the [`NestedPowerRepresentation`](@ref) we can now do